Kamaitachi opening: Kamaitachi vs Static Rook

 The point here is not to push the rook pawn.
 Rather, fortify with the left gold moving to 78, left silver to 88, and right gold to 58, and then move K-69 and B-77.
 When bishops are exchanged, capture with the knight (Nx77), and then move the king to K-89, push the pawn to P-66, and move the right gold to G58-67.
 This will resemble a Millennium castle, although the position of the right silver will be different.

 Kamaitachi vs Ranging Rook

 From its closeness to the building of a Boat castle go for a Center Vanguard Pawn.
 Move the right silver to S-56, and then advance it to S-65, while moving the left silver to S-66.
 Push the bishop to 77, and encastle with the right gold to G-68.
-Since it is such an elongated formation, it'll interfere with the formation of the rival's castle.
+Since it is such an elongated formation, it will interfere with the formation of the rival's castle.
 It is more effective against Bear-in-the-hole castles than against Mino castles.